csc-training/geocomputing_course/materials/data/data_moving.md

 ## Moving data as part of workflow

-> Example of moving data into local scratch eg from Allas
+> TODO: Example of moving data into local scratch eg from Allas